-Yes, the jurisdiction lies with High Court.
+Yes, the jurisdiction lies with the High Court.

 Abandoned applications are not published by the Design Office.
-Another application can be made for the same design if Applicant has himself not made the Design available to the public.
+Another application can be made for the same design if the Applicant has himself not made the Design available to the public.

-In case of piracy of registered Design, a suit for injunction and/or recovery of damages may be instituted against the accused in any court not below the court of District Judge.
+In case of piracy of registered Design, a suit for injunction and/or recovery of damages may be instituted against the accused in any court, not below the court of District Judge.

-Section 22 of the Design Act 2000 provides the legal proceedings to be followed in case of Piracy of Registered Design.
+Section 22 of the Design Act 2000 provides the legal proceedings to be followed in case of a Piracy of Registered Design.

 One of the below remedies can be sought against the accused: